National Defence College (Bangladesh)

-The National Defence College (abbreviated as NDC) is a Bangladeshi self degree awarding, state-owned institution for the strategic training of civil and military officers.
+The National Defence College (abbreviated as NDC) is a staff college for strategic training of civil and military officers of Bangladesh.
 It is located in the Mirpur Cantonment in Dhaka, Bangladesh.

 History

-Graduate officers of 'National Defence Course 2024' taking part in a photo session with CA Muhammad Yunus.
+Graduates of NDC course 2024 with chief adviser Muhammad Yunus on 4 December 2024.

 The college was established on 7 December 1996 and started its operations on 10 January 1999.
 The college runs three courses: National Defence Course, Armed Forces War Course and Capstone Course.